ucc23/ucc/_clusters/ruprecht154.md

 UTI_C_lit: 0.33
 UTI_C_dup: 1.0
 UTI_summary: |
-    Ruprecht 154 is a poorly populated, very loose object of low C3 quality.
+    <b>Ruprecht 154</b> is a poorly populated, very loose object of low C3 quality.
+It is located at a large distance from the Sun, well below the mid-plane.
 It is poorly studied in the literature, with no articles listed in the last 6 years.
 class3: |
     <span style="color: red; font-weight: bold;">C</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 5.7